COALAIP/specs/data-structure/README.md

 ### RRM Right

-As no existing schema.org vocabulary fits the RRM's notion of a `Right`, we define our own Class with the following vocabulary:
+As no existing schema.org vocabulary fits the RRM's notion of a `Right`, we define our own class with the following vocabulary:

 ```javascript